MKLab-ITI/pygrank/tutorials/documentation.md

 its outcome.

 ### :scroll: List of Graph Filters
-An exhaustive list of all ready-to-use graph filters can be found [here](graph_filters.md).
+An exhaustive list of ready-to-use graph filters can be found [here](graph_filters.md).
 After initialization with the appropriate parameters, these can be used interchangeably in the above example.